Arkady23/http.net-https.net/README.md

 3.7.0-3.7.2.
 December 2025.
 Instead of a file with a parameter string, an XML task file is now used, which includes a standard argument string used to launch the server if it is started without parameters.
 Options for starting the server with the /regserver and /unregserver switches have also been added.
 3.7.3.
 December 2025.
 DoS-attack detection mechanism has been changed.
 Thanks, hackers.
 Keep up the attacks — it's fun.
 3.7.4.
 December 2025.
 Thanks to the hacker for the efficiency.
 The criteria for DoS-attacks have been tightened.
 3.7.5.
 December 2025.
-Small bug in the xml file.
+Small bug in working with XML file.